swashata/wp-webpack-script/site/docs/commands/wpackio-scripts.md

 to find out more.

+### CLI Parameters

+All of the commands below take the following parameters.

+#### `-c, --context [path]`

+Path to context or project root directory.
+Defaults to current working directory.

+It is recommended to use absolute path, else it is calculated from current working directory.

+The path you mention here should be what the URL `localhost/wp-content/<themes|plugins>/<slug>/` map to.

+In most cases, you should leave it, because calling the program from npm or yarn script should automatically set it.

+#### `-p, --project-config [path]`

+Path to project config.
+If it differs from `./wpackio.project.js`.

+#### `-s, --server-config [path]`

+Path to server config.
+If it differs from `./wpackio.server.js`.

+#### `-h, --help`

+Output usage information.

 ### `wpackio-scripts bootstrap`

 ![bootstrap](../../frontpage/steps/02-bootstrap.gif)

 Create [configuration files](/configuration/) on first run.
 If `wpackio.project.js` is already present, then just create the `wpackio.server.js` file.

 It also checks your `package.json` file and inserts `scripts` if not already found.